apache/flink/docs/deployment/resource-providers/mesos.md

 [Apache Mesos](http://mesos.apache.org/) is another resource provider supported by Apache Flink.
 Flink utilizes the worker's provided by Mesos to run its TaskManagers.
-Apache Flink provides the script `bin/mesos-appmaster.sh` to create the Flink on Mesos cluster.
+Apache Flink provides the script `bin/mesos-appmaster.sh` to initiate the Flink on Mesos cluster.